Sephley/docs/docs/experts.md

 However, this didn't work for me, so I ended up hard-coding them in the `docker-compose.yaml` file.

 I altered the `docker-compose.yaml` quite a lot from the one in the manual.
-I switched to the Commuity Edition of GitLab, altered the hostname to something I may use,hard-coded the `$GITLAB_HOME` variable(because it wasn't working) and added grafana.
+I switched to the Commuity Edition of GitLab, altered the hostname to something I may use, hard-coded the `$GITLAB_HOME` variable (because it wasn't working) and added grafana.
 My file:
 ```
 version: '3.6'